lindbergan/RefugeeMap/README.md

-A description of the project will be placed here.
+All documents unrelated to the actual code is located here.